ChristofSchwarz/qs_on_Kubernetes/vagrantprovision/readme.md

  ## Configuration

 You can see <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/vagrantprovision/Vagrantfile">here the settings</a> for this virtual machine.
+It uses
+ * Ubuntu 16.04
+ * 6 GB RAM
+ * 2 processors
-It uses Ubuntu 16.04, 6 GB or RAM, 2 processors, and syncs the relative folder "/files" within the VM as "/vagrant/files" folder.
-You will find the config files (.yaml) there.
+ * syncs the relative folder "/files" within the VM as "/vagrant/files" folder (You will find the .yaml config files there)
+ * sets root user to __vagrant__ password __vagrant__

-The scripts which will be processed right after the first boot of the machine are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision/sh">subfolder sh</a>.
+The scripts which will be processed right after the first boot of the machine are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision/sh">subfolder 'sh'</a>.
 They install NFS, Docker, Docker Machine, Minikube, kubeadm, kubectl, helm.

 You will have a blank but working minikube.
 The essential parts to install a storageClass, a PVC, NFS-Container, MongoDB, Qlik Sense init and Qlik Sense are found in <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/vagrantprovision/sh/4_qlik.sh">file 4_qlik.sh</a> which will not automatically be started.